cupcake-recipes.com

 Brussel Sprout Casserole slice on plate showing perfect texture and swirl pattern

-I really hope this cheesy, wonderful Brussel Sprout Casserole brings as much joy to your dinner table as it has to ours over the years.
-It’s one of those rare, magical recipes that manages to feel incredibly indulgent while still getting a solid serving of green veggies onto everyone’s plate.
+I really hope this rich and cheesy Brussel sprout casserole brings as much joy to your dinner table as it does to ours.
+It is one of those rare, magical recipes that manages to feel incredibly indulgent while still getting a healthy serving of veggies onto everyone’s plate.
+Whether you are trying to impress your mother-in-law at Thanksgiving or just want a cozy, comforting side dish for a chilly Tuesday night, this recipe has your back.

 Cheesy Brussel Sprout Casserole